- Magnolia Centre

 We have set Magnolia out in a way that considers the needs of all users, and ensured it is fully accessible to disabled people.
 There are a number of chairs and small tables in the room which can be moved according to need.
 We are aware that in some faiths men and women choose to pray separately.
 To make this possible, we have provided several moveable screens that may be used to divide the room when necessary.
 The screens may also be used to section off the room so that individuals and groups can use the space concurrently.

-Please send any questions, concerns or feedback about Magnolia to the Chaplaincy Administrator.
+Please send any questions, concerns or feedback about Magnolia to the Chaplaincy and Wellbeing Co-ordinator.

 Regular meetings in the Magnolia Multi-Faith Centre.